Skill Acquisition Phase

 Skill Acquisition Programs provide children aged 9-12 with the platform to develop technical skills.

-Football Federation Australia’s Skill Acquisition training program focuses on developing four core skills when in possession of the ball.
+Football Australia’s Skill Acquisition training program focuses on developing four core skills when in possession of the ball.

 1. STRIKING THE BALL